Cupping For Fascia

 Healthy vs. Unhealthy Fascia

 Considering the essential role your fascia plays in protecting and supporting the inner systems of the body, keeping it healthy and functioning well is vital.
 A healthy fascia is relaxed and highly elastic, with a wavy appearance.
-In this state, it function
+In this state, it functions to help prevent muscle tension and promotes easier functioning lymphatic system.

 The best way to maintain a healthy fascia is by staying adequately hydrated.
 Dehydration can inhibit fascial sliding, increasing friction between tissues and causing sensations of pain and tightness.